Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The mode of how human-controlled Tanks spawn.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
-			// 0: Spawn as a default Tank with access to the "sm_mutanttank" command.
+			// 0: Spawn as a default Tank with access to the "sm_mutanttank"/"sm_mtank" command.
-			// 1: Spawn as a Mutant Tank.
+			// 1: Spawn as a Mutant Tank with access to the "sm_mutanttank"/"sm_mtank" command.
+			// 2: Spawn as a Mutant Tank without access to the "sm_mutanttank"/"sm_mtank" command.
+			// 3: Same as 0, but the "sm_mutanttank"/"sm_mtank" command is available at anytime.
+			// 4: Same as 1, but the "sm_mutanttank"/"sm_mtank" command is available at anytime.
-			"Spawn Mode"				"1"
+			"Spawn Mode"				"2"
 		}
 		"Waves"
 		{